This blog may contain affiliate links. Read our disclosure policy for more info.

 Yes, absolutely.
 I loved the tour, and I found the displays absolutely amazing.
 You really do have to see them for yourself to understand the sheer genius that goes into special effects.

-These tours are also super well organized.
+These tours are also super well organized and easy to add to your Auckland itinerary.
 They’re really fun and engaging, and things like the light show and the dark maze add even more entertainment value.
 This tour is obviously super appealing to movie buffs and Lord of the Rings fans, but I think pretty much anyone will enjoy this tour!

 If it sounds like fun (which it definitely is!), you can check availability and book the Wētā Workshop Unleashed tour online!